Cmccombs01/GM-Copilot-Studios.github.io/README.md

 Publisher Retainer Pass ($299/month): High-volume pipeline access for active studios (up to 250 pages/month) with priority queue routing, custom schema mapping, and dedicated switchboard capacity.

-That replaces the $99 sample barrier with the Free 1-Page Lead Magnet and clean flat fees ($49 / $199 / $299).
-Copy and paste that right into your documentation!